 - Loose wallpaper and stained, peeling or blistering paint – this is usually a clear sign of uncontrolled water movement through the walls or floor.

 - Musty smells and signs of mould in and around the shower area – mould can pose health risks and weaken or deteriorate grout.

 - Leaking shower hob – a sure sign that your shower is not fully sealed and waterproofed.

 - Signs of structural movement around the shower area– if you notice cracks bigger than 2 to 3mm on the walls or floor around the shower, it is most likely a sign that structural movement is occurring.
 It is important to address this situation promptly to minimise problems escalating further.

 - Deterioration of silicone in the shower corners and around the shower screen – old, deteriorated or missing silicone along the corners of the shower may allow water to get behind the tiles leading to water damage issues.
 Keeping these seals intact is a must for shower sealing and waterproofing.

 - Missing or discoloured grout in and around the shower – holes in the grout compromise the waterproofing of your shower which can lead to expensive repairs later down the track if left unfixed.

 If you are unsure about how to resolve your shower leak, our team will provide professional advice on the best solution for your leaking shower.
 Call us today to discuss your needs or simply take a minute to send us your details using our quick and easy request a quote form.
-We will endeavour to get back to you within 24 hours.
+We will endeavour to get back to you as soon as we can.